 Given their potential liability, it is not uncommon for the insurance carrier for the trucking company to quickly hire investigators to respond to the accident scene within 24 hours.
 Many times, they do this to start their general process of shifting blame away from the negligent truck driver and/or trucking company and towards the accident victim.

-If you have been involved in a trucking or commercial vehicle accident call The Law Office of Timothy Armstrong, P.A. first for experienced and compassionate trucking accident representation.
+If you have been involved in a trucking or commercial vehicle accident call The Armstrong Law Group, P.A. first for experienced and compassionate trucking accident representation.
 We can be reached twenty-four hours a day at 904-356-8618.
 In the alternative, contact us in the email dialogue box on this page and tell us about your case.
 All consultations are FREE.
 Similarly, if you cannot come to us we will come to you.